-The sensitive blending of indoor and outdoor spaces generates a lifestyle harmony that cannot fail to enhance your property.
+The sensitive blending of indoor and outdoor spaces in Mallorca generates a lifestyle harmony that cannot fail to enhance your property.
 From morning mediation on the terrace to lazy lunches on the lawn or star gazing from the balcony, the reverberation of life and light constantly entices you outside.
-Whether you choose to build near a beach, head for the hills, venture into a white village or seek the bustle of Spanish city life, it’s worth putting as much serious thought into the exterior as the interior decoration.
+Whether you choose to build near a beach, head for the Sierra de Tramuntana venture into a white village or seek the bustle of Palma city life, it’s worth putting as much serious thought into the exterior as the interior decoration.

 Where a bedroom, living room or kitchen lead out to patio, porch or balcony, wide opening windows or sliding glass doors, give a wonderful sense of space and freedom.
 This extends your home into your private corner under the moon and stars as well as the sun.
 Create a smooth move from inside to out by using homogenous materials, perhaps a rustic terra cotta or a sophisticated marble, to lend an underlying sense of synchronicity.

 Floor and wall tiles, as well as paving surfaces, should be carefully chosen, possibly with the expert advice of a reputable local architect, who knows what works well in the region.
 Make sure you select long lasting materials that require minimum maintenance.
 Temperatures variations and the strong sunlight of the long summer months will test most building and paving products to their limits.
-Allow the location and style of the property to dictate the overall look to a certain extent, while adding your own personal finishing touches.
+Allow the location and style of your villa or finca to dictate the overall look to a certain extent, while adding your own personal finishing touches.

 The Power of Plants